 - And, oh my, the world loves drainboard sinks.

 Ranges and refrigerators:

 - See my Appliances category for stories on retro ranges made new today.

 - Restored-like-almost-new vintage appliances also are possible: 27 places to buy a restored vintage stove (and refrigerators too).
 These can get super spendy, but golly, they are gorgeous.

-- New vintage-style appliances can be purchased — see my comprehensive guide where to buy retro refrigerators.
-In my Appliances subcategory, I also regularly feature less expensive proxies available from mainstream manufacturers.
+- New vintage-style appliances can be purchased — see my guide on the best retro refrigerator options for your kitchen.
+In my Appliances category, I also regularly feature less expensive proxies available from mainstream manufacturers.

 There are, for sure, a lot more details in any kitchen, but this list will surely get you started.
-To dive in further to lots more stories, click on the categories — in blue — at the top of this page to open the subcategories — in orange.
+ALL KITCHEN STORIES and Subcategories HERE.